AGROFIMS/helpdocs/content/Creatingafieldbook/Fertilizer.md

 +++
-title = "Fertilizer"
+title = "7.Fertilizer"
 description = ""
 weight = 2
 +++

 {{< lead >}}
-Find below the steps to create a fieldbook in AgroFIMS.
+Find below the steps to add fertilizer applications in your protocol.
 {{< /lead >}}

-## Fertilizer

-1.